 The principal licensure program at DePaul University is an approved Illinois State Board of Education (ISBE) program.
 It is a rigorous program preparing principals and assistant principals for work service in public and private schools in the state of Illinois.

-The principal preparation program is a freestanding eleven-course program (44 quarter hours), which leads to the State of Illinois’ principal licensure.
+This is a 44 quarter hour program, which leads to the State of Illinois’ principal licensure.

 Specific requirements for entrance into the principal licensure program may be obtained from the office of graduate admissions or the LLC department office.